RyufathSoepeno/React-Native-Programming/README.md

 	-StyleSheet

-Access this for more components info
+Access this for more components info: https://reactnative.dev/docs/components-and-apis